ChibsDev/design_a_multi_class_program/recipe.md

 """
 When given a task title
-the task title is save
+the task title is initialised
 completed status is false
 """
 task = Task("Get Sleep")